 Chiropractic recommendations to avoid holiday weight gain and back pain.
-All the food, gravy, pies, cookies, candy, chocolate, wine, eggnog, hot cocoa, and whipped cream are great, but moderation is key to keeping unwanted weight gain that can lead to back pain.
+All the food, gravy, pies, cookies, candy, chocolate, wine, eggnog, hot cocoa, and whipped cream are great, but moderation is key to keeping unwanted weight gain leading to back pain.
 Research has found that up to 70% of individuals typically gain weight during the holidays.

 Holiday weight gain

 Also known as the seasonal seven or a month-long celebration with the diet starting in the new year.
-Any type of extra weight can contribute to back discomfort and pain.
-A body that is overweight can begin to overwork the spine, as it tries to adjust to bear the extra weight.
-This can contribute to injury and back pain.
-When the body is overweight, the potential for a back injury increases and can be more difficult to recover from, which can result in chronic back pain.
+Any extra weight can contribute to back discomfort and pain.
+An overweight body can begin to overwork the spine as it adjusts to bear the extra weight.
+This can contribute to injury and back pain when the body is overweight; the potential for a back injury increases and can be more difficult to recover from, resulting in chronic back pain.
 Too much weight can exacerbate and/or lead to symptoms of:

 - Degenerative disc disease